rickzx/C0-Compiler-Haskell/lab6/README.md

 # L6 overview

 In L6, we modified our L4 compiler to support string libraray and functions, polymorphic struct and polymorphic functions.
 Furthermore, we implemented function pointers so that our functions are able to take in functions as parameters.
+Check `./tests/l6-tests` for example test programs related to L6.

 ## Overall Workflow